 However, as elevated inflation rates remained persistent, the Fed changed course in early 2022.
 It began to raise the fed funds interest rate significantly, ended its bond buying program and even began to reduce its holdings in the bond market.
 This shift in Fed policy is designed to temper the inflation threat but could also slow economic growth and have an impact on investment markets.

 For all of 2021, the U.S. economy, as measured by Gross Domestic Product (GDP), grew by 5.7%, according to the U.S. Bureau of Economic Analysis.
 That was the strongest year of growth since 1984, though it came on the heels of GDP growth of -3.4% in 2020.
 The Fed’s policy shift is likely to change the economic environment.

 “If the Fed continues to tighten monetary policy (by raising interest rates and removing liquidity from the bond markets) to the point that inflation falls, it follows that we’re likely to see a decline in economic growth,” says Eric Freedman, chief investment officer at U.S. Bank.

 The market’s response

-When it comes to the flurry of policy initiatives that typically come with a new administration, it’s important to keep a big-picture perspective.
+Regardless of policy initiatives that are put forward in 2022, it’s important to keep a big-picture perspective.